TheJelmega/prog-lang/design/README.md

 4. If both functions have the same number of non-default paramters, proceed to the next step, otherwise take the `N` parameters that are left from the additional paramters one of the functions has, and for each paramters, do the following:
    1. Walk through the other functions default arguments
       - If a label matches that of the optional argument and we are at the last paramter of the function (i.e. no other params left), we got a collision
-      - If we only match the labels, use this as a new starting point in the default arguments for the next iteration of this loop, and go the next iteration.
+      - If we only match the labels, and go the next iteration.
       - Otherwise go to the next sub-step
    2. If we hit the end of the other functions optional parameters, we have no collision, otherwise break otherwise go to the next iteration
 5. Take the remaining default parameters that are left for each function, if there is a match for any label, there is a collision, otherwise go the the next step